Anteosaurus: Etymology

-Some confusion surrounds the etymology of the name Anteosaurus.
-It is often translated as meaning "before lizard", "previous lizard" or "primitive lizard", from the Latin prefix ante which means "before".
-The zoologist and paleontologist David Meredith Seares Watson gave no explanation when he named Anteosaurus in 1921.
-According to Ben Creisler, the prefix does not come from the Latin ante, but would refer to a Giant of the Greek mythology, Antaios, which once Latinized give Antaeus or more rarely Anteus.
-The type specimen of Anteosaurus is an incomplete skull that Watson had initially classified in the genus Titanosuchus, named after the Titans of the Greek mythology.
-Once this specimen recognized as belonging to a different genus, the name dedicated to Antaeus established another connection with a giant of Greek mythology.
+Some confusion surrounds the etymology of the name Anteosaurus, as David Meredith Seares Watson gave no explanation when he described and named Anteosaurus in 1921.

+It is often translated as meaning "before lizard", "previous lizard" or "primitive lizard", from the Latin prefix ante meaning "before".

+Alternatively, according to Ben Creisler the prefix does not come from the Latin ante, but would refer to Antaios, Latinized as Antaeus or more rarely Anteus, an opponent of Heracles in Greek mythology.
+The type specimen of Anteosaurus was initially classified in the genus Titanosuchus by Watson, which was named after the Titans of Greek mythology.
+Once this specimen was recognized as belonging to a different genus, the new name, dedicated to the giant Antaeus, established another connection with Greek mythology.

 Classification and phylogeny

-Named by Watson in 1921, Anteosaurus was longtime classified as a 'Titanosuchian Deinocephalian', and it is only in 1954 that Boonstra separated the Titanosuchians in two families: Jonkeridae (a junior synonym of Titanosuchidae) and Anteosauridae.
-At about the same time, Efremov erected the family Brithopodidae in which he includes the fragmentary Brithopus and the better known forms Syodon and Titanophoneus.
-Much later, Hopson and Barghusen argued that Brithopodidae should be discontinued and that the Russian taxa Syodon, Titanophoneus and Doliosauriscus should be placed with Anteosaurus in Anteosauridae.
-These authors placed also Anteosauridae in the new group Anteosauria for distinguished them of the other major dinocephalian group the Tapinocephalia in which they included the titanosuchids and the tapinocephalids.
+Named by Watson in 1921, Anteosaurus was initially classified as a 'Titanosuchian Deinocephalian'.
+In 1954 Boonstra separated the Titanosuchians in two families: Jonkeridae (a junior synonym of Titanosuchidae) and Anteosauridae.
+At about the same time Yefremov erected the family Brithopodidae, in which he included the fragmentary Brithopus along with the better known Syodon and Titanophoneus.

+Much later, Hopson and Barghusen argued that Brithopodidae should be discontinued and that the Russian taxa Syodon, Titanophoneus and Doliosauriscus should be placed with Anteosaurus within the family Anteosauridae in Anteosauria, to distinguish them from the Tapinocephalians, the other major dinocephalian group in which they included the titanosuchids and the tapinocephalids.
 They also created the taxa Anteosaurinae, containing Anteosaurus and the Russian forms Titanophoneus and Doliosauriscus, and the Anteosaurini containing only the giant forms Anteosaurus and Doliosauriscus.

 Gilian King retained the incorrectly spelled 'Brithopidae' (including the subfamilies 'Brithopinae' and Anteosaurinae) and placed both Brithopidae and Titanosuchidae (including Titanosuchinae and Tapinocephalinae) in the superfamily Anteosauroidea.
-Later Ivakhnenko considered Brithopodidae as invalid and united Anteosauridae and Deuterosauridae (only known by the Russian Deuterosaurus) in the superfamily Deuterosauroidea.
-More recently Kammerer in its systematic revision of the anteosaurs (in which Doliosauriscus become a junior synonym of Titanophoneus) demonstrated that the wastebasket genus Brithopus is a nomen dubium composed both of remains of indeterminate estemmenosuchid-like tapinocephalian and indeterminate anteosaurian, so invalidating the Brithopodidae.
-He proposed also the first phylogenetic analysis including all anteosaurid taxa.
-This and other modern phylogenetic analysis of anteosaurs recovers a monophyletic Anteosauridae containing two major clades, Syodontinae and Anteosaurinae.
-In the Kammerer analysis, the Chinese Sinophoneus is the most basal anteosaurine and the sister-group of an unresolved trichotomy including Titanophoneus potens, T. adamanteus and Anteosaurus.
+Ivakhnenko would later consider Brithopodidae as invalid and united Anteosauridae and Deuterosauridae (monotypic; just containing Deuterosaurus) in the superfamily Deuterosauroidea.
+More recently, Kammerer's systematic revision of the anteosaurs (in which Doliosauriscus become a junior synonym of Titanophoneus) demonstrated that the genus Brithopus is a wastebasket taxon and a nomen dubium, composed of the fossils of indeterminate estemmenosuchid-like tapinocephalians and indeterminate anteosaurians; Brithopodidae was also invalidated.

-Below the cladogramm of Kammerer published in 2011 :
+Kamerrer also performed the first phylogenetic analysis which included all anteosaurid taxa.
+Along with other subsequent phylogenetic analysis of anteosaurs, this study recovered a monophyletic Anteosauridae containing two major clades, Syodontinae and Anteosaurinae: in Kammerer's analysis, the Chinese Sinophoneus is the most basal anteosaurine and the sister group of an unresolved trichotomy including Titanophoneus potens, T. adamanteus, and Anteosaurus.
+The following cladogram is based on Kammerer's 2011 analysis: